SalomePlatform/adao/doc/en/reference.rst

 optimization methods or methods with reduction, available in ADAO, detailing their characteristics and their options.

-Some examples on these commands usage are available in the section :ref:`section_tutorials_in_salome`, in the section :ref:`section_tutorials_in_python` and in the sample files installed with ADAO.
-The mathematical concepts and notations used are explained in the section :ref:`section_theory`.
+Some examples on these commands usage are available in the section of :ref:`section_tutorials_in_salome`, in the section of :ref:`section_tutorials_in_python`, in the section of :ref:`section_docu_examples`, and in the sample files installed with ADAO.
+The mathematical concepts and notations used are explained in the general section providing :ref:`section_theory`.

 .. toctree::
    :maxdepth: 1